enso-org/enso/doc/design/runtime/runtime.md

 - A description of which GHC primitives and RTS operations we can rely on.
 - A description of how the bytecode interpreter helps achieve concurrency in the new runtime.
+- An analysis of techniques for automatic parallelism that defer to manual parallelism where necessary.
+How do these interact with stateful and IO-based computation?
+- An analysis of how GHC's concurrency primitives can be used to retain as much concurrency performance as possible.
+- An exploration of techniques to avoid async/await 'colour'.
 -->

 ### 4 - Debugging and Performance Tracing